lilou9221/mcgill_team2_capstone/README.md

 - **Automated Data Retrieval**: Launches parameterized Google Earth Engine exports with per-layer summaries and optional auto-start.
 Downloads from Google Drive are automatic once configured.
 - **Targeted Spatial Analysis**: Works on the full Mato Grosso extent or user-specified circular AOIs with validation and graceful edge handling.
 - **Robust GeoTIFF Processing**: Clips, converts, and validates rasters before tabularisation, with an in-memory pandas pipeline and optional snapshots.
+- **SMAP Bicubic Downscaling**: Soil moisture and soil temperature rasters (native ~3 km) are automatically resampled to 250 m using bicubic interpolation so they align with the rest of the stack—no ML/Random-Forest path to configure or troubleshoot.
 - **Performance Caching**: Intelligent caching system speeds up re-runs by caching clipped rasters and DataFrame conversions.
 Automatically detects changes and invalidates cache when source files are updated.
 - **H3 Hexagonal Grid**: Adds hex indexes for efficient aggregation.
 Boundary geometry is generated after merge and aggregation to optimize memory usage (prevents memory crashes with large datasets).
 - **Biochar Suitability Scoring**: Calculates biochar suitability scores (0-100 scale) based on soil quality metrics.
 Uses weighted scoring for moisture, organic carbon, pH, and temperature properties.
 Lower soil quality = higher biochar suitability.